Canadian businessman Michael Spavor sentenced by Chinese court to 11 years in prison for spying - KTVZ

 Spavor was detained in December 2018 alongside Canadian Michael Kovrig on espionage charges.
 The two men were detained following the arrest in Vancouver of Meng Wanzhou, chief financial officer of Chinese tech giant Huawei, over allegations the company violated United States sanctions on Iran.

-Meng — whose extradition hearing is ongoing — has been held under house arrest in Vancouver since 2018.
+Meng, whose extradition hearing is now in its final stages, has been held under house arrest in Vancouver since 2018.

+Speaking from Dandong on Wednesday, Canadian Ambassador to China Dominic Barton said his government condemned “in the strongest possible terms” the sentence handed down to Spavor.

+Barton said he had spoken to Spavor after the verdict was delivered, and the Canadian had asked him to deliver three messages.

 The-CNN-Wire